Nominate a person or event

-The Woollahra Council Plaque Scheme is driven by community suggestion and relies upon the public making interesting and viable proposals.
+The Woollahra Council Plaque Scheme is driven by community suggestion and relies upon the public making interesting and eligible nominations.

-There are three stages to assist you navigate the process of proposing a plaque.
+There are three stages to assist you to navigate the process of nominating a person or event.

-Once you are certain that the proposal meets this basic criteria, a formal nomination may be made.
-The closing date for the annual selection of plaques is at the end of November each year.
+Once you are certain that the person or event meets this basic criteria, a formal nomination may be made.
+The closing date for the annual selection of plaques is at the end of October each year.

-After having made certain that your proposal meets the basic criteria and having read the full selection criteria, a formal proposal may be submitted by the following methods:
+Having made certain that your nomination meets the basic criteria and having read the full selection criteria, a formal nomination may be submitted by the following methods:

-Applications can be sent either by letter or scanned and forwarded by email to email@example.com at any time throughout the year.
+Nominations can be submitted at any time throughout the year.

-In case of any further queries, please contact the Local History Centre on 9391 7942.
+For any further queries, please contact Woollahra Libraries on 9391 7100.

-Your proposal will be checked by the Woollahra Plaques Advisory Committee to ensure that the basic criteria have been met.
-Eligible proposals will then be passed to a Local Studies librarian, who will carry out research for consideration by the Woollahra Plaques Advisory Committee at its next meeting.
+Your nomination will be checked by the Woollahra Plaques Advisory Committee to ensure that the basic criteria have been met.
+Eligible nominations will then be passed to a Local History librarian, who will carry out research for consideration by the Woollahra Plaques Advisory Committee at its next meeting.

 The decision will be one of two alternatives:

-If the Woollahra Plaques Advisory Committee decides that the proposal merits a plaque, the Committee will make a recommendation to Council.
-Due to the limited numbers we are able to erect each year shortlisted suggestions may be held over to a following year.
+If the Woollahra Plaques Advisory Committee decides that the nominated person or event merits a plaque, the Committee will make a recommendation to Council.
+Due to the limited numbers we are able to install each year shortlisted nominations may be held over to a following year.

-If your suggestion is rejected by Woollahra Council, the application will proceed no further.
-Unsuccessful proposals cannot be reconsidered until ten years have passed from the date of rejection.
+If your nomination is rejected by Woollahra Council, the application will proceed no further.
+Unsuccessful nominations cannot be reconsidered until ten years have passed from the date of rejection.